-Students may pay in person by cash, check, all major credit cards, debit cards (used as credit only) at the Student Accounts Office located in Jefferson Hall.
-Students may also make payments or enroll in the deferred payment plan online through the myFCC Student Portal (Peoplesoft), which can be accessed via cs.frederick.edu.
-Students will need to log into FCC Peoplesoft account and select campus finances/make a payment.
+Students may pay in person by cash, money orders, check, all major credit cards, or debit cards (used as credit only) by going to Student Accounts located within the Enrollment Center on the first floor of Jefferson Hall.
+Students may also make payments or enroll in the deferred payment plan through myFCC and selecting campus finances/make a payment.

 For a minimal fee, the deferred payment plan allows students to pay their tuition and fees in monthly installments.
-Payments will automatically be charged to either a checking/ savings account or major credit card.
-The deferred payment plan is not available for Jan-term.
+Payments will automatically be charged to either a checking/savings account or major credit card.